War On Gaza & Who Are The Jews in Israel

 “Hyrcanus took also Dora and Marissa, cities of Idumea, and subdued all the Idumeans; and permitted them to stay in that country, if they would circumcise their genitals, and make use of the laws of the Jews; and they were so desirous of living in the country of their forefathers, that they submitted to the use of circumcision, and the rest of the Jewish ways of living; at which time therefore this befell them, that they were hereafter no other than Jews.” — Many Edomites who lived in Idumea (southern Judea) became known as Jews by adopting Jewish customs, but they were not true descendants of Judah.

 Having established some background information on the identity of the occupants in the land today known as Israel, we can now proceed to the sub-topic outlined at the beginning.
-It is essential to view two specific YouTube videos and a post on “X” (formerly Twitter) that discuss Israel’s actions in Gaza.
-These videos are strongly recommended, and following their viewing, we will explore the reasons behind the steadfast support for Israel among many western evangelical church leaders.
+However, it is essential to view two specific videos and a post on “X” (formerly Twitter) that discusses Israel’s actions in Gaza.
+These videos are strongly recommended and can be viewed by clicking on the superscript number seen here at paragraph’s end.
+1

 Misconceptions of Who is Israel – Part 2